Accounting for multiplicity in machine learning benchmark performance: Real world examples

 \subsubsection{Cassava Leaf Disease}

 In this example, the maximum sample estimate is unlikely to be the product of multiplicity.
-For The Cassava Leaf Disease Classification competition, the task was to classify images of cassava leaves.
-The training set consisted of $21,367$ labelled images of five classes, and the test set of approximately $15,000$ images. $3,752$ teams participated (excluding those with sample performance lower than chance).
+For \textit{The Cassava Leaf Disease Classification} challenge \citep{Mwebaze2020}, the task was to classify images of cassava leaves.
+The training sample consisted of $21,367$ images of five classes, and the test sample of approximately $15,000$ images. $3,752$ teams participated, excluding those with sample performance lower than chance.

-The three top performances appear as outliers (0.9132, 0.9043 and 0.9028) as seen in Figure~\ref{fig:casava_kaggle}.
-Several explanations for the outlying performances of the three top teams have been put forward, and the interested reader can take a deep-dive in the comment section of the competition.
+The three top performances appear as outliers: 0.9132, 0.9043 and 0.9028 as seen in Figure~\ref{fig:casava_kaggle}.
+Several explanations for the outlying performances have been put forward, and the interested reader can take a deep-dive in the comment section of the challenge.
 Since this is not the topic of the present work, we will not engage in the discussion here.
-The 95\% CI of $\hat{\theta}=0.9132$ is $(0.9086,0.9177)$, no other sample performance is within this interval.
-By performing simulations without cropping, we get $E(\max (\hat{\theta}')) = \max (\hat{\Theta})$, and although the upper tail is stretched, its tip does not surpass $\max (\hat{\Theta})$.
+The 95\% CI of $\maxtheta$ is $(0.9086,0.9177)$, no other performance is within this interval.
+Already here we can decline a multiplicity-induced bias as a likely model.

-This analysis demonstrates that the suggested approach for SOTA estimation is robust in the sense that when multiplicity is not a likely explanation to the sample maximum value, the SOTA value is not altered by this approach.